 Happy December everyone!
 Can you believe it’s the last month of 2017 already?
 I can’t.
 Like last year, I feel like I haven’t played enough games, but December is always a great month for playing with family so I’m looking forward to the next few weeks!
 I posted this article last year but I’m reposting it again because I feel that this is important.
 Please find a way to donate at least 1 game (or toy); it’s amazing what a little act of kindness can do for a child’s life.

 We’re past Black Friday and Cyber Monday (if you still need gift ideas see my holiday picks and stocking stuffers articles), and even Giving Tuesday is gone but December has just begun.
-In 25 days there will be plenty of kids hoping Santa brought them something fun, and the unfortunate reality is that Santa doesn’t visit every good kid out there.
+In less than 25 days there will be plenty of kids hoping Santa brought them something fun, and the unfortunate reality is that Santa doesn’t visit every good kid out there.
 There are plenty of kids who need someone special — like you and me — to donate a toy or game for their Christmas wish to be fulfilled.
 We are all game lovers and I’m sure most of us jump at the chance to spread our love of games and if we all donate at least one, maybe we’ll make a whole generation of game-lovers!
 Here are some places you can donate:

 - Toys for Tots — cash or tons of donation locations for new, unwrapped toys/games — but there is a deadline coming up QUICK!